 Doom: Early alpha builds of Doom called the easiest skill level "I Just Want to Kill" and the menu graphic filename M_JKILL was retained for skill 1 in the final version.
 The Samsara mod, which allows you to play as characters from other first-person shooters, gives each character their original game's difficulty levels, such as "Can I Play, Daddy?" or "Kindergarten".

-"Carlos" (normal; a customizable handgun and a shotgun)
+"Carlos" (normal; a customizable handgun and an assault rifle)

 "Nicholai" (standard handgun and knife)